Gimi818/InsuranceCompany/README.md

  <a href="https://www.java.com" target="_blank" rel="noreferrer"> <img src="https://javadoc.io/static/org.mockito/mockito-core/1.9.5/org/mockito/logo.jpg" alt="java" width="90" height="50"/></a> </p>

  ## To run the application, follow these steps:
-- Install Intellij IDEA and Docker Desktop on your computer.
+- Install IntelliJ IDEA and Docker Desktop on your computer.
 - Run Docker Desktop
-- Clone the repository in Intellij IDEA using the link https://github.com/Gimi818/CarInsurance.git
+- Clone the repository in IntelliJ IDEA using the link https://github.com/Gimi818/CarInsurance.git
-- Run docker-compose up in terminal
+- Run docker-compose up in the terminal
-- Run the applications in Intellij IDEA.
+- Run the applications in IntelliJ IDEA.
-- Check the available endpoints at the link localhost:8080/swagger-ui/index.html#/
-- Try the apllications in Postaman , the steps how to do it are below.
+- Try the applications in Postaman, the steps on how to do it are below.

- ## How to use apllication in postman :
+ ## How to use application in postman :

     Step 1 :
     POST localhost:8080/register